-"Never complain, never explain" - it's a well known quote.
-Famous people have used it, management gurus have used it, too many to accurately determine who initially came up with it.
-Let's apply this to trading, because trading is probably the ultimate activity where this quote fits extremely well.
+"Never complain, never explain" - it's a well-known quote.
+Famous people have used it, management gurus have used it, and too many to accurately determine who initially came up with it.
+Let's apply this to trading because trading is probably the ultimate activity where this quote fits extremely well.

 How many times have we not witnessed other traders complain about so-called 'unfair' market behavior?
 Countless times!
 Just visit any chat forum or some 'social media thing'.
 Unfair market behavior is always the work of 'them' or 'they' (banks, the FED, the ECB, big hedge funds etc).

 'Never explain' - reads: 'Stop bringing up these lame excuses!'
 In trading there really is no excuse for failure.
 First, let's get one thing straight: a losing trade is certainly not by definition a failure(!)
-The same way a winning trade isn't always due to successful trading.
-Failure means a trader did not obey the rules he had set, did not execute the plan he made, made too many trades, took more risk than was tolerated etc.
+In the same way a winning trade isn't always due to successful trading.
+Failure means a trader did not obey the rules he had set, did not execute the plan he made, made too many trades, took more risk than was tolerated, etc.

 Don't complain about the FED.

 Don't complain about US Dollar or the Euro.

 Don't complain about 'dumb' buyers who should be sellers (or vice versa).

 Don't complain about the world not sharing your view.